metal-gogo/habits/README.md

 - **Linting**: We are using [eslint][eslint] to lint our code.
 Eslint is a pluggable linting utility for JavaScript to keep our codebase written consistently.
 We are extending from [Airbnb configuration][airbnb_eslint].
 We are also using [stylelint][stylelint], which is a mighty, modern linter that helps us avoid errors and enforce conventions in our styles.
 - **Code formatter**: In order to keep our codebase written consistently, and reducing the feedback loop for linting errors we are using [Prettier][prettier] as our code formatter.
 Prettier is an opinionated code formatter with support for JavaScript, CSS and JSON.
 With Prettier you can format the code you write automatically to ensure a code style within your project.
 - **Testing**: We require to have great code coverage with meaningful tests.
 As we are using Create React App, and most of our code will be written with JavasSript, we are usign [Jest][jest] as our testing framework.
 We are also using [React Testing Library][react-testing-library] to help us test the UI components.
+- **Routing**: We are using [Reach Router][reach-router], a small, simple router for React.
+Reach Router has a small footprint, supports only simple route patterns by design, and has strong accessibility features.
+We decided to pass on [React Router][react-router] because of [this announcement][react-router-announcement] found on the React Router documentation page.
+When the React Router v6.0.0 is finally out, we could evaluate on switching to that router.
 - **Deployments**: We will be using [Firebase hosting][firebase-hosting] for `dev`, and `staging`.

 ## Development Tools Setup